Ekenned/PhenoBench/README.md

 1. Install the freeware [Anaconda](https://www.anaconda.com/download/?lang=en-us) for Python 3.x.
 2. Download the free Github desktop client.
 Clone the master branch to your local computer (also see *Git Convention*).
-3. (Search for) and open anaconda prompt, to create and activate a new environment (called Phenobench here) by running:
+3. (Search for) and open anaconda prompt, to create and activate a new environment (e.g. called Phenobench here) by running:

 "conda create --name PhenoBench" and afterwards, activate it by running: "conda activate PhenoBench"